mrinal22258/Big-Data-Analytics/README.md

 ## 📌 Course Overview

-This repository contains materials, assignments, and resources for the **Big Data Analytics** course offered in **Monsoon Semester 2025** at IIIT-Delhi.
+This repository contains solution to assignments for the **Big Data Analytics** course offered in **Monsoon Semester 2025** at IIIT-Delhi.
-The course introduces fundamental concepts, tools, and techniques required to process, analyze, and derive insights from large-scale data.